 The Little River Coffee Company Menu

 Little River Coffee Company offers seven core products and rotates through a variety of seasonals every year.
 Ashley also roasts coffees for specific community events, like football season or the Smoky Mountains Firefly Event.
 “It’s a good community,” she says.
-She depends on them: “if you’re not in [tune] with the locals, you’ll flop.”
+She depends on them: “if you’re not in

 Her menu caters both to the small, permanent population of Townsend as well as the tourists that come through.
 One of the ways she does that is through her online subscription.